 Your audience is made up of various groups of people likely to care about your mission and your work.
-Though everyone should care about what you do not everyone will care.
-Some people will be more prone to associating with you than others.
-Therefore, your audiences must be prioritized.
+Though everyone should care about what you do, not everyone will.
+Some people will be more apt to align with you than others.
+So choose your audiences carefully, focusing on those without whom you cannot fulfill your mission.

-It's not enough, though, to define your audiences in demographic terms like "men ages 18-25."
-Rather, bring them to life by developing character personas that help you create communications that will authentically resonate with them.
+It's not enough, though, to define your audiences in demographic terms, like "men ages 18-25."
+Rather, you need to bring them to life by developing character personas that help you create communications that will resonate authentically with them.
 What matters to each persona?
 What motivates them?
-Take the time to answer those questions, and your communications will be spot on.
+Take the time to answer those questions and your communications will be spot-on.

-Some questions you can ask to create better personas include:
+Some questions you can ask to create better personas:

 - What are their names, ages, genders, ethnicities, occupations, family details?

-- What are their interests, habits, hobbies, and pastimes?
+- What are their interests, habits, hobbies?

 - Who influences them?

 - Where do they go for information?

 - What do they care about?

 - What keeps them up at night?

 - How do they dress?

 - What do they love about your organization?